sorenmacbeth/ale-clj/README.md

     rewards)

 ```
-In order to reduce the number of features, it's handy to subtract the (hopefully) static background
-from the game screens.
-It doesn't matter for the random agent, but I thought it would be cute to show
-what the that looks like.
+To reduce the number of features, it's handy to subtract the (hopefully) static background from the game screens.
+It doesn't matter for the random agent, but I thought it would be cute to show what the that looks like.
 This can be done by adding the following require:
 ``` clojure
 (require '[ale-clj.background :refer [subtract-background]])